Enhance Checkbox and Radio Button Design Using CSS3

 }

-This is only one technique to customize checkbox and radio input type and certainly you can enhance the look to be more stunning.
-Also, Since we used CSS3 :checked, this technique will only work in browsers that support it.
-So, if you prefer, you can also use a jQuery Plugin.
+This is just one method to customize checkbox and radio inputs, and you can certainly enhance the look further.
+Keep in mind that this technique relies on CSS3 :checked, so it will only work in browsers that support this feature.
+If you prefer, you can use a jQuery Plugin instead.

-Lastly, you can view the demo and download the source code from the links below.
+Finally, you can view the demo and download the source code using the links below:

 WebsiteFacebookTwitterInstagramPinterestLinkedInGoogle+YoutubeRedditDribbbleBehanceGithubCodePenWhatsappEmail